 Question: Can I apply for a visa if my bank account is less than 6-months old?

 Ideally, it is best to have a 6-months old bank account, but yes, you can apply for a visa, as long as you can provide 3-months bank statement.

 Question: I just started my employment on my new job, do I have to submit an ITR?

-No. But you may submit the latest one you received from your previous job.
-The embassy will still see in your COE that you’re newly employed.
+No. The embassy will still see in your COE that you’re newly employed.